neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/NextcloudPi/Upgrade-to-PHP-8.1.md

 ## Log in as Root
-After logging in, run `sudo su` to start a session as root.
+After logging in, run `sudo su -s /bin/bash` to start a session as root.

 ## Add PHP Package Archive